Personal Injury and Workers Comp overlap

 The law states that P.I.P. benefits can be reduced if being received at the same time as workers' compensation or Medicaid benefits.
 Understanding the procedure, therefore, is vital to claiming all the compensation you are owed.

-The attorneys at the Coye Law Firm understand the fuzzy interplay between P.I.P. and workers’ compensation.
+The attorneys at the Coye Law Firm understand the confusing and somewhat binding interactions between P.I.P. and workers’ compensation.